Julian Love: 2023 season

 During training camp, he competed against Jerrick Reed and Coby Bryant to be the starting strong safety as Jamal Adams was still recovering from his injury.
 Head coach Pete Carroll named Love the starting strong safety to begin the season, alongside free safety Quandre Diggs.
-Prior to Week 4, Love was demoted to the primary backup safety and nickelback after Jamal Adams returned to takeover his starting role.
+Prior to Week 4, Love was demoted to the primary backup safety and nickelback after Jamal Adams returned to take over his starting role.

 In Week 8 of the 2023 season against the Cleveland Browns, Love intercepted a pass thrown by P. J. Walker that led to the game-winning touchdown as the Seahawks won 24–20.
 Love returned to his starting role in Week 14 after Jamal Adams injured his knee and was subsequently placed on injured reserve for the last four games of the season.
 On December 18, 2023, Love made nine combined tackles (six solo), a season-high tying two pass deflections, and a career-high two interceptions on passes thrown by Jalen Hurts in the fourth quarter which led to the Seahawks' winning the game 20–17 against the Philadelphia Eagles.
 He was named National Football Conference Defensive Player of the Week.
 In Week 17, Love collected a season-high 14 combined tackles (ten solo) during a 23–30 loss to the Pittsburgh Steelers.
 He finished the season with 123 combined tackles (85 solo), ten pass deflections, four interceptions, two forced fumbles, and a fumble recovery in 17 games and 12 starts.
 He was ranked 95th by his fellow players on the NFL Top 100 Players of 2024.
 He was selected to play in the 2024 Pro Bowl.
 He received a career-high overall grade of 72.8 from Pro Football Focus and received a coverage grade of 80.4.
 PFF ranked him as the 28th best safety heading into 2024.